islomar/islomar.github.io/_pages/subscribe.md

 ### Subscribe with Zapier (Do It Yourself option)

-Follow the instructions described [here](https://zapier.com/apps/email/integrations/rss/1441/send-new-rss-feed-entries-via-email)
+- Follow the instructions described [here](https://zapier.com/apps/email/integrations/rss/1441/send-new-rss-feed-entries-via-email)
+- Or you can use the Zap that I have already created for this.
+[Here](https://zapier.com/shared/9703d8065f7c85ad5b25629662759f1ca6776376) you have it!